On the area-depth symmetry on {\L}ukasiewicz paths: Plane trees and -statistics

 \section{Plane trees and $q,t$-statistics}

 A \tdef{plane tree} is rooted trees in which each \tdef{internal node}, \textit{i.e.}, a node with at least one child, comes with a left-to-right order of its children.
+The \tdef{degree} of an internal node is the number of its children.
 Nodes that are not internal are called \tdef{leaves}.
 We denote by $\trees$ the set of plane trees.
 There is a classical bijection between \luka{} paths and plane trees, see, \textit{e.g.}, \cite[Section~I.5.3]{flajolet}, that we describe below.

 \begin{constr} Given a plane tree $T$, we perform a contour walk from left to right, starting from the root, and transcribe the nodes into steps upon their first encounter: $D$ if it is a leaf, and $U_k$ if it is an internal node of degree $k + 1$.
 The lattice path thus obtained, denoted by $\treetoluka(T)$, is a \luka{} path.